leo-texuanw/Learning/README.md

-Storing notes and experience of reading and developing.
+Notes and thoughts out of learning and coding.

 # How to learn effectively
 1. Chunk it up (Mind Map)